-- All motorcycles have third party and motorcycle damage and loss insurance subject to an excess of up to US$1,500 – US$2,500, depending on the motorcycle rented.
+- All rental motorcycles have compulsory minimum third party insurance for personal injury and death as required by Thai law and motorcycle damage and loss insurance subject to an excess of up to US$1,500 – US$2,500, depending on the motorcycle rented.

 - On arrival at the start of the tour, you will be required to sign the local motorcycle rental agreement and provide your credit details as a guarantee against damage.
 You must ensure you have sufficient credit limit for the damage deposit.

 What documents do I need?

 You will need your original documents as follows: Passport, Driving Licence, 1949 International Driving Permit.
 In addition you must have travel/medical insurance (compulsory requirement).
 As visa requirements are dependent on your nationality and can be complex, with constantly changing requirements, we would direct you to our appointed visa agency for advice. www.thevisamachine.com

 For clarity, we do not include your passenger flights.
 Once we have confirmed that this tour is a guaranteed departure, it is your responsibility to organise your own flights to and from the start and end point.
 We do not refund flight costs if you have booked flights for a tour that has not been notified as a guaranteed departure.
 Once we have sent you written confirmation, you need to book an outward flight to our start point, Chiang Mai to arrive no later than midday on the official start date.
 The earliest leave date is any time on the official end date from Chiang Mai.